swcarpentry/DEPRECATED-bc/_includes/guide-shell/man/lesson.md

 Introduction
 ============

-You can get help with any Unix command with the `man` (short for manual) command.
-As an example here is the command to get the help for 'cp'
+You can get help for any Unix command with the `man` (short for manual) command.
+As an example here is the command to lookup information on 'cp'

     % man cp

 The output will be shown directly in the terminal.
-This is sometimes refered to as the "man page" (for example, you can say *there is an option to `cp` to create links instead of copies, but I cannot remember what it is called; you should check the man page*)
+The content displayed is sometimes refered to as the "man page" (for example, you can say *there is an option to `cp` to create links instead of copies, but I cannot remember what it is called; you should check the man page*).

-The way in which the man page is displayed depends a little on your system and configuration.
+The way in which the man page is displayed depends on your system and configuration.
 On a modern system, you should be able to use the Up and Down keys to navigate (on an older system, you will only be able to see a page at at time).
 When you have finished reading you can return to the command prompt with 'q'.

-The output of the man command is typically very complete, as it is designed to be used as a reference.
-For quick browsing, it is divided into sections:
+The output of the man command is typically very complete, but concise, as it is designed to be used as a reference.
+It does not provide tutorial-like introductions to the Unix system.
+For quick browsing, it is divided into
+sections:

  * NAME - gives the name of the command and a brief description
  * SYNOPSIS - how to run the command, including optional and mandatory